-MI ON INDIVISION IN THE
+MI ON INDIVISION NITTEE

 Name Position Category

 % of proprietary directors

 % of independent directors

 % of other external directors

 70 of other external directors

 Rema arks

 of these duties during the year law, the articles of association practice.

 REMU.
 NERATION COMMITT EE

-Name Pos sition Category
+Name Position Category Category

 % of proprietary directors

 % of independent directors

 % of other external directors

 Remarks

 Explain the duties, including to this committee and de organisation and operations. of these duties during the ye law, the articles of association practice. scribe the procedures and Indicate the most important ar and how each of the assig d rules governing its actions relating to each gned duties, whether by

 COMMITTEE

 Name Position Category

 ,

 % of executive directives

 % of proprietary directors

 % of independent directors

-% of other external directors % of other external directors
+% of other external directors

 Remarks

 Please explain the duties attri and rules for its organization relating to each of these du- duties, whether by law, the a have been fulfilled in practic and operation.
-Indicate the ties during the year and hor articles of association or other most important actions w each of the assigned
+Indicate the ties during the year and hourticles of association or other most important actions w each of the assigned